JonahBraun/debs-recipes/_posts/2011-04-01-chili-colorado.md

 As the beef browns, remove it with a slotted spoon to the slow cooker.
 Repeat with the remaining beef.
 Pour off the fat from the pan.

 Return the pan to the heat, add the water, and bring to a boil, scraping up any browned bits stuck to the pan.
 Pour into the crock.
 Add the chile sauce to the skillet, bring to a boil and pour it into the crock.
-Cover and cook on low for 5 - 7 hours.
+Cover and cook on low for 5 to 7 hours.

 Note.
 If the sauce you are using is too spicy, you can also substitute some of the sauce for stewed tomatoes.